klcrowder1/ArkosAI/docs/docs/configuration/record.md

 ## What do the different retain modes mean?

-Frigate saves from the stream with the `record` role in 10 second segments.
+Arkos saves from the stream with the `record` role in 10 second segments.
 These options determine which recording segments are kept for continuous recording (but can also affect tracked objects).

-Let's say you have Frigate configured so that your doorbell camera would retain the last **2** days of continuous recording.
+Let's say you have Arkos configured so that your doorbell camera would retain the last **2** days of continuous recording.

 - With the `all` option all 48 hours of those two days would be kept and viewable.
-- With the `motion` option the only parts of those 48 hours would be segments that Frigate detected motion.
+- With the `motion` option the only parts of those 48 hours would be segments that Arkos detected motion.
 This is the middle ground option that won't keep all 48 hours, but will likely keep all segments of interest along with the potential for some extra segments.
 - With the `active_objects` option the only segments that would be kept are those where there was a true positive object that was not considered stationary.

 The same options are available with alerts and detections, except it will only save the recordings when it overlaps with a review item of that type.